ckan/ckanext-xloader/README.rst

 Requirements
 ------------

-Designed for CKAN 2.7+ but may possibly work with earlier.
+Works with CKAN 2.7.0 and later.

+Works with CKAN 2.3.x - 2.6.x if you install ckanext-rq.

 ------------